 Le Hatley Restaurant at Manoir Hovey, reflects the Chef's passion for the region's history, its bounty, and its natural beauty.
 Drawing on his French Canadian roots, Chef Alexandre Vachon serves a refined nature inspired cuisine paying homage both to his heritage and to the land and producers around him.

 ''Where the produce comes from is important, we are curious, we hand pick, we grow from seed, we have a relationship with the producers and with the land.
 We are respectful and have patience, we bring nature to your table.
 The quality of the products is part of the recipe.''

 Chef Alexandre Vachon's culinary philosophy celebrates the ingredients that are abundant in our region's rivers, lakes, forest and fields.
-His menu is an ode to Quebec.

 The abundance of birch trees at Manoir Hovey makes it ideal for birch syrup and vinegar production.
 Le Hatley is quite possibly the only restaurant in Canada to engage in this practice.

 Spring is also the season for lamb, raised in the great outdoors in Quebec and a favourite of the Chef.

 The nutrient rich St. Lawrence River, which flows through Quebec to the eponymous Gulf, produces a profusion of seafood, shellfish and fish.

 Alexandre and his team are passionate about foraging on the property grounds.
 In season, you are invited to follow them and learn about wild edibles.

 In addition to the abundant local production of everyday organic produce, Le Hatley’s menus are also enhanced by Quebec Sea Plants in summer months, such as Sea Asparagus, Sea Spinach and fresh Seaweed.